CyberPratik/IP-Location-Finder/README.md

 ## 📡 APIs Used
 - [ipapi.co/api/](https://ipapi.co/api/) - For fetching IP details

+## ⚠️ Disclaimer
+This provides approximate geolocation based on IP address and **does not guarantee accuracy**.
+The results may vary and should not be used for precise location tracking.

 ## 📜 License
 This project is licensed under the **GPLv3.0 License**.
 See [LICENSE](LICENSE) for details.